Radiative neutrino mass generation and dark matter through vectorlike leptons: The Model

 The scalar sector of the model, defined in Eq.~(\ref{eq:fields_convention}), includes the SM Higgs doublet $\Phi$ and new doublets $S_1$ and $S_2$.
 The general renormalizable gauge and $Z_2$-invariant Higgs potential is given by

 where $\tilde{\Phi} = i \sigma_2 \Phi^{*}$.
-To ensure the perturbativity of the scalar potential, the parameters of the model must satisfy the following conditions
+To ensure perturbativity, the couplings in the scalar potential and the Yukawa couplings must satisfy the following conditions

 Here, $\lambda_i$ represents the quartic couplings, while $g_{ia}$ and $\tilde{g}_{ib}$ are the new Yukawa couplings as defined in Eq.~(\ref{eq:lagrangian_yuk}).
-Additionally, to guaranty that the potential remains stable and bounded from below, it is essential to impose vacuum stability conditions.
-Applying the co-positivity criterion \cite{Kannike:2012pe}, we derive the following constraints on the quartic couplings
+Additionally, to guarantee that the potential remains stable and bounded from below, it is essential to impose vacuum stability conditions.
+Applying the copositivity criterion \cite{Kannike:2012pe}, we derive the following constraints on the quartic couplings:

-After electroweak symmetry breaking (EWSB), only the {\it CP}-even neutral component of $\Phi$ acquires a vacuum expectation value (VEV), $\upsilon = 246~\text{GeV}$, triggering spontaneous breaking of the electroweak symmetry, while the discrete $Z_2$ symmetry prevents $S_1$ and $S_2$ from developing VEVs, keeping them inert.
+The {\it CP}-even neutral component of $\Phi$ acquires a vacuum expectation value (VEV), $\upsilon = 246~\text{GeV}$, triggering spontaneous electroweak symmetry breaking (EWSB), while the discrete $Z_2$ symmetry prevents $S_1$ and $S_2$ from developing VEVs, keeping them inert.

-The term $\lambda_7$ in Eq.(\ref{eq:higgs_potential}) induces mixing between the singly charged scalars $S_1^+$ and $S_2^+$, giving rise to the physical eigenstates $H_1^\pm$ and $H_2^\pm$ defined as
+The term $\lambda_7$ in Eq.~(\ref{eq:higgs_potential}) induces mixing between the singly charged scalars $S_1^+$ and $S_2^+$, giving rise to the physical eigenstates $H_1^\pm$ and $H_2^\pm$ defined as

 where $\beta$ represents the mixing angle associated with the diagonalization of the singly charged scalar mass matrix given by